Well-being, legal education and the legal profession research

 Our legal education research investigates new ways of engaging students in the learning journey, including the use of LegalTech, in order to promote student success.
 It also contributes to the wider literature on sustainable graduate employability, including the development of self-confidence using the Brand Me concept.

 We are researching the implications for the local community and our students of our new interdisciplinary collaboration that builds upon our free legal advice clinic.
-In this new venture we place Nursing and Law students together in the same learning space to construct in partnership a new curriculum to meet the needs of the future professional.
+In this new venture our new collaboration seeks to measure the impact of clinical legal education on students, academic staff and the local community.

 Our work is frequently published in leading academic journals within the field, such as The Law Teacher, the International Journal for Clinical Legal Education, and the Journal of Commonwealth Law and Legal Education.